 Planning your Trip

 There is a charge of £6 each per adult which you pay on your way in – make sure you have cash as they don’t have a card machine.
-There is a cafe at the start of the walk, and you’ll find a refreshment hut and another cafe as you walk around the trail, you can see more info about the cafes here.
-Follow the Ingleton Waterfalls Trails Facebook Page to keep up-to-date with what’s happening.
+There is a cafe at the start of the walk, and you’ll find a refreshment hut and another cafe as you walk around the trail.
+You can follow the Ingleton Waterfalls Trails Facebook Page to keep up-to-date with what’s happening, or for even more detailed guide, have a look at the Walking Englishman guide.

 Click here to see my list of other ideas of fun things to do in Yorkshire! 🙂